-Did you know that over 41 million patient health records were breached in 2019, almost triple the total number of records breached in 2018?
+Did you know that over 59.7 million patient health records were breached in 2022, an 18 percent increase of the total number of records breached in 2021?

-According to the Protenus 2020 Breach Barometer, insiders were responsible for nearly 20% of the breaches in 2019, which includes both human error (accidental disclosures) and wrong-doing, like theft of information or snooping in patient files.
+According to the Protenus 2023 Breach Barometer, insiders were responsible for 12% of the breaches in 2022, which includes both human error (accidental disclosures) and wrong-doing, like theft of information or snooping in patient files.
 Phishing attacks also continue to target healthcare and those that are successful lead to compromised systems and/or credentials.
 When healthcare employees don’t understand how their individual actions can impact information security, it can and does lead to healthcare data breaches.

 The number of insider incidents has been gradually decreasing since 2016, however, the numbers are still staggering.
 The decrease has been largely attributed to increased employee education, but what exactly are the training requirements under the Health Insurance Portability and Accountability Act (HIPAA)?